 What is the IRS process for assessing penalties under the Affordable Care Act?

 The IRS has been busy reviewing ACA employer reporting forms filed for plan years that began in 2015.
-Based on this review, they started sending “Letters 226J” in early November.
-These letters will go to the individual listed as the contact person on line 7 of Form 1094-C. Some employers will have filed more than one Form 1094-C and will have different contact people listed.
+Based on this review, they started sending “Letters 226Js” in early November.
+These letters will go to the individual listed as the contact person on line 7 of Form 1094-C. The IRS appears to be sending the letters out in batches for the 2015 calendar year as we have seen some dated May 2018.
+However, once the IRS finishes reconciling assessments for 2015, they will begin assessing for 2016, and then 2017.

 How do I know if I received a letter from the IRS telling me I owe a penalty under ACA?